lorabridge2/bridge-lorawan-interface/README.md

 - Enqueueing LB commands
 - Timesync request at start-up

+## Environment Variables

+- `REDIS_HOST`: IP or hostname of Redis host
+- `REDIS_PORT`: Port used by Redis
+- `REDIS_DB`: Number of the database used inside Redis
+- `SERIAL_PORT`: Path of serial port device file

 ## License

 All the LoRaBridge software components and the documentation are licensed under GNU General Public License 3.0.

+## Acknowledgements

+The financial support from Internetstiftung/Netidee is gratefully acknowledged.
+The mission of Netidee is to support development of open-source tools for more accessible and versatile use of the Internet in Austria.